About the Western Ecology Division (WED) of EPA's National Health and Environmental Effects Research Laboratory

 Programs and Projects Managed by the Western Ecology Division:

-- WED scientists have developed the Stream-Catchment (StreamCat) dataset, an extensive collection of landscape metrics for 2.6 million streams and associated catchments within the conterminous U.S. StreamCat that includes both natural and human-related landscape features.
-They have used StreamCat data to develop national maps of aquatic condition and watershed integrity.
+- WED scientists have developed two extensive catchment datasets for the conterminous U.S.: one for streams and one for Lakes.
+For streams, the Stream-Catchment (StreamCat) dataset is an extensive collection of landscape metrics for 2.6 million streams and associated catchments.
+For lakes, the Lake-Catchment (LakeCat) dataset is an extensive collection of landscape metrics for about 378 thousand lakes and associated catchments.
+The data are summarized both for individual stream or lake catchments and for cumulative upslope watersheds.
+The two datasets include both natural and human-related landscape features.
+The data have been used to develop national maps of aquatic condition and watershed integrity.

 Alan Thornhill, Director